zocky/langbot/README.md

 An IRC bot in node.js

-## installation
+## getting started

     git clone https://github.com/zocky/langbot.git;
     cd langbot;
-    cp etc/default.config.json.example etc/default.config.json;
+    cp etc/config.default.json etc/langbot.config.json;
-    "${EDITOR:-vi}" etc/default.config.json;
+    "${EDITOR:-vi}" etc/langbot.config.json;

+To add more bots, add a config file for each bot at `./etc/[botname].config.json`.

 ## running your bots

 You control your bots with the `langbot` script.
 The first time you run it, it will install all the required npm packages, so it may take some time.
 The script knows the following commands:

 ##### `./langbot status`
 Display the current status of your bots.

 ##### `./langbot start [botname]`
-Start a bot with config in ./var/[botname].config.json.
+Start a bot with config at [./etc/[botname].config.json].
 All bots will be started by default.

 ##### `./langbot stop [botname]`
 Stop a bot.
 All running bots will be stopped by default.